zhumaniyaz17/finalexam/README.md

 * to pull from your fork on github to update your local master branch type ``git pull origin master``

 #####Create 10 multiple-choice questions on the following topics, commit the changes, push them up to your fork.
+* Create question file for each question using ``mktemp question_XXXXX --sufix=.md`` command.
+By doing so you will reduce the chances of collisions with your peers (hopefully) while following a uniform format.
-* The questions fall into [these](./topics.md) categories.
+* The questions fall into [these](./topics.md) topics.
-* Each category is under separate directory.
+* Each topics is under separate directory.
-* Try to make questions on all categories.
+* Try to make questions on all the topics.

 #####Make pull request to the base project until ~~``Dec 25``~~ ``Dec 23``.
 * Give me ~~``2``~~ ``4`` days to add my own questions (that I haven't added yet), generate exam variants and print them out.